ennioitaliano/obsidian-auto-glossary/README.md

 - [x] option to choose file name + eventual default naming system
 - [x] modal with options for index, glossary or both
 - [x] what happens if a file with the same name already exists?
+- [x] remove files created by the plugin from indexes and glossaries
+	- [x] setting